RenderKit/oidn/doc/api.md

 denoised output image.

 This function will always block until the filtering operation has been completed.
-The following function may execute the operation asynchronously if it is supported by the device (GPUs), or block otherwise (CPUs):
+The following function executes the operation asynchronously:

     void oidnExecuteFilterAsync(OIDNFilter filter);